kushagra-619/Kushagra.github.io/README.md

 # Data Professional
-I’m a data professional with expertise in data engineering, cloud technologies, and machine learning.
-I hold a Master’s in Data Analytics and certifications in Oracle OCI Generative AI and Advanced SQL.
+I’m a data professional with expertise in data engineering, cloud technologies, machine learning and data analysis.
+I hold a Master’s in Data Analytics, an Oracle certified "OCI Generative AI Professional" and certification in Advanced SQL.
 My work spans industries like finance, education, and healthcare, focusing on building ETL pipelines, automating workflows, and delivering interactive dashboards.

 ## Education
 - Master's of Science in Data Analytics (Clark University, Worcester, USA) (2022-2024)